Elonsoft/esfront/CONTRIBUTING.md

 ```
 node ^16.0.0
-yarn ^1.22.0
 ```

 ### Development Workflow

-After cloning Elonkit, run `yarn install` to fetch its dependencies and then run `yarn husky` in order to install git hooks.
-Make sure to run `yarn typedoc` before the first start - this will generate API documentation for the components and hooks.
-Then, you can run `yarn start` in order to start storybook.
+After cloning Elonkit, run `npm run install` to fetch its dependencies and then run `npm run husky` in order to install git hooks.
+Make sure to run `npm run typedoc` before the first start - this will generate API documentation for the components and hooks.
+Then, you can run `npm run start` in order to start storybook.

 ### Components requirements